NealST/my-system/Useful Tools and Libraries/runtime-library.md

 https://adazzle.github.io/react-data-grid/#/common-features, it's a react library to enable you build a grid display with millons of data in a way of great performance.

+## Pragmatic drag and drop

+https://atlassian.design/components/pragmatic-drag-and-drop/about, it's a performance focused drag and drop library that can be used to power any drag and drop experience on any tech stack.
+Pragmatic drag and drop makes working with the browsers powerful and flexible built in drag and drop functionality safe and easy.

+## Microdiff

+https://github.com/AsyncBanana/microdiff, it's a fast, zero dependency object and array comparison library.Significantly faster than most other deep comparison libraries and has full Typescript support.